Language: EN

 As we can see, the use of the operators is identical.
 In the examples, only the way of declaring the variable changes, which has nothing to do with today’s topic, which is the operators.

-In many languages (not all) assignment operations return true as a result of the assignment.
+In many languages (not all), assignment operations return true as a result of the assignment.

-This leads to a very common mistake, if we get confused and put = instead of ==
+This leads to a very common error if we mistakenly use = instead of ==

-if(a = 3) // this is always true
+if(a = 3) // this always evaluates to true

 { }

-That is, be careful not to mistakenly put = instead of ==.
+That is, be careful not to confuse and accidentally write = instead of ==